-The ball shall be awarded to the opponents for a throw-in at the place nearest to where the infraction took place, except directly behind the backboard, unless otherwise stated in the rules.
+The ball shall be awarded to the opponents for a throw-in at the place nearest to the infraction, except directly behind the backboard, unless otherwise stated in the rules.

 Art.
 23 Player out-of-bounds and ball out-of-bounds